greglank/greglank.github.io/ai.md

 <img src="images/ml/kk_zoom.png" alt="Zoomed in portion of Act-to-HC grid showing lower frequency of KK" width="60%">

 There is no reason for this; I will always raise AA, KK, and QQ first in from the cutoff, and as these pocket pairs are equally likely to be dealt, a robust model should predict these hands with equal probability.
-This is actually not an issue with the model, but the data.
+This is actually not an issue with the model, but with the data.
 The empirically observed frequencies look just like this, which means that I was just dealt KK less often in this game state due to random variance.
 Even knowing the hole cards for every hand I've played (about 50,000 hands per year since 2021) doesn't provide enough data to smooth out these variations.

 And that is the death knell for the Act-to-HC model for any data other than my own.

-I have full knowledge of my private hole cards, whereas the hand histories don't show other players' private hole cards except in specific circumstances, such after winning at showdown or when players choose to show their cards voluntarily, which both limits and biases their known hands.
+I have full knowledge of my private hole cards, whereas the hand histories don't show other players' private hole cards except in specific circumstances, such after winning at showdown or when players choose to show their cards voluntarily, which both limits and biases their set of known hands.
 If my treasure trove of known hands isn't enough to smooth out variance, the model is doomed when tasked with predicting hole cards from data that is significantly more limited and biased.

 Using a model to predict hole cards requires thinking about the problem in a different way.